Goal of Comps

 Comprehensive Exam Advisory Committee

 Each student’s examination is supervised by a committee comprising three faculty members none of whom are the student’s supervisor/co-supervisor.
 At least one member should be a full-time member of the Psychology Department.
 Committee make-up is determined by mutual agreement between the student and supervisor.
+Section one of the Comprehensive Examination Committee and Report Form is to be completed and provided to the Graduate Office once the committee has been formed.

 The examination is to be completed in the first or second year of the Doctoral program.
 It should be possible to complete the exam (including any preparatory study) in one semester.
 Students will register for the comprehensive exam course code (PSY 9999) in the semester that they will complete the examination.